Where else can you find me?

 2016: Seeing With the Hands: Blindness, Vision and Touch After Descartes published with Edinburgh University Press.

-2018: Institute of Advanced Studies (IAS) ‘Vanguard Fellow’, working with ‘Embodied Geographies’ research group at University of Birmingham.
+2018: Institute of Advanced Studies (IAS) ‘Vanguard Fellow’, University of Birmingham, working with ‘Embodied Geographies’ research group.